cpcdoy/cpcdoy.github.io/content/articles/cv/tp-3.md

 Run your training code!
 </exercisequote>

-Simply running the training loop will get you to a result that looks like this:
+Running the training loop will get you to a result that looks like this after denoising:

 ![train_res](/images/tp-3/train_res.png)
 *<center><small>A nice t-shirt we generated!</small></center>*